wireapp/wire-server/src/how-to/single-sign-on/trouble-shooting.rst

 that's the team owner with their password.

 (It is also unwise to bind that owner to SAML once it's installed.
-If there is every any issue with SAML authentication that can only be resolved by updating the IdP metadata in team settings, the owner must still have a way to authenticate in order to do that.)
+If there is ever any issue with SAML authentication that can only be resolved by updating the IdP metadata in team settings, the owner must still have a way to authenticate in order to do that.)